sirius-ms/sirius/manual/source/commandline.rst

 * >charge: is redundant if you already provided the ion mode.
 Otherwise, it gives the charge of the ion (1 or -1).
 * >ms1: All peaks after this line are interpreted as MS peaks
 * >ms2: All peaks after this line are interpreted as MS/MS peaks
-* >collision: The same as >ms2, just that you can provide a collision energy
+* >collision: The same as >ms2 with the difference that you can provide a collision energy

 An example for a .ms file::